paperdata0816/replication-bac01597/README.md

 ## Data sources and licensing

 The shared dataset is a cleaned dataset constructed for analysis.
-Where any underlying raw inputs are subject to third‑party licensing terms, those raw inputs cannot be redistributed.
 Source descriptions and variable construction notes are provided in `data_dictionary.xlsx` and in the manuscript.